contact-nat/restlet-sites/modules/com.restlet/tech-doc/restlet-studio/guide/01_get-started/04_ready-api.md

-Restlet Studio has a special integration with <a href="http://smartbear.com/product/ready-api/overview/" target="_blank">Ready API!</a>.
+Restlet Studio has a special integration with <a href="http://smartbear.com/product/ready-api/overview/" target="_blank">Ready!
+API</a>.

-# Install Restlet Studio plugin from Ready API!
+# Install Restlet Studio plugin from Ready!
+API

-From Ready API! overview, click on **Plugin Manager**.
+From the Ready!
+API overview, click on **Plugin Manager**.
 From the **Plugin Manager** window, click on the **Browse Plugin Repository** button and select **Restlet Studio plugin**.

 ![Install Restlet Studio plugin](images/smartbear-plugin-install.jpg "Install Restlet Studio plugin")

->**Note:** You will need to restart Ready API! to allow Swagger and RAML definition calls to be performed properly.
+>**Note:** You will need to restart Ready!
+API to allow Swagger and RAML definition calls to be performed properly.

 # Launch Restlet Studio